getify/foi-lang/README.md

 // Hello!
 ```

 In this example, the topic is the `myName` variable, which is evaluated once.
 Each pattern clause is evaluated, in order, and compared for equality with the topic.
-The first pattern to match, its consequent is evaluated and the result returned for the overall pattern match expression.
+For the first clause whose pattern is matched, its consequent is evaluated and the result returned for the overall pattern match expression.

 Dependent pattern matching expressions *should be* determinate, in that all possible conditional branches are defined.
 The result of a pattern matching expression is thus the consequent expression of whichever conditional clause was matched: